-- A. This regulation applies to:

-- 1. Licensed family day homes;

-- 2. Licensed family day systems;

-- 3. Family day homes approved by family day systems;

-- 4. Licensed child-placing agencies;

-- 5. Licensed independent foster homes;

-- 6. Foster and adoptive homes approved by child-placing agencies;

-- 7. Voluntarily registered family day homes;

-- 8. Religious exempt child day centers; and

-- 9. Licensed child day centers.

-- B. Except as provided in 22VAC40-191-50 A, no person with a disqualifying background who has not been granted a waiver according to 22VAC40-191-90 may operate or volunteer or work at a facility governed by this chapter.

-- C. Background checks are required at the time of initial application.

-- 1. These background checks are required at the time of initial application for licensure, registration, or approval:
+- A. This regulation applies to: - 1.
+Licensed child-placing agencies; - 2.
+Licensed independent foster homes; and - 3.
+Foster and adoptive homes approved by child-placing agencies. - B. Except as provided in 22VAC40-191-50 A, no person with a disqualifying background who has not been granted a waiver according to 22VAC40-191-90 may operate or volunteer or work at a facility governed by this chapter. - C. Background checks are required at the time of initial application.
+These background checks are required at the time of initial application for licensure or approval